Tuesday, 12 April 2022

 The Complete Blue Horizon Sessions 1967–1969 six CD box set contains five takes of “Stop Messin’ Round” comprising three (almost) full versions and two false starts, all seemingly recorded live in the studio.
 Take 4 is the Mr. Wonderful album version, while Take 5 turned up as the B-side of the “Need Your Love So Bad” single.
 Take 3 motors along amazingly well before one of the saxophones plays a bum note, causing producer Mike Vernon to call a halt.
 This triggers loud protests from Peter (who apparently hadn’t noticed the off-key honks from the sax), resulting in a magnificent shouting match between Green and Vernon, complete with expletives almost worthy of The Troggs Tapes

-Trivia: A year later Steve Gregory played sax on the Rolling Stones’ hit single “Honky Tonk Women”.
+In 1969 Steve Gregory played sax on the Rolling Stones’ hit single “Honky Tonk Women.”

-This song was covered by Gary Moore on the CD version of his 1990 album Still Got the Blues
+"Stop Messin' Round" was covered by Gary Moore on the CD version of his 1990 album Still Got the Blues.

 5. Black Magic Woman (1968)